-If you’ve had your home built or your roof replaced after March 2002, chances are, it qualifies for additional credit and reductions to your homeowner’s insurance premiums.
-These inspections need to be performed every 5 years to continue to receive the credit.
+If your home was built or your roof replaced after March 2002, it likely qualifies for additional credit and reductions to your homeowner’s insurance premiums.

 We Can Help

-You owe it to yourself to get the lowest insurance prmiums.
-If your home is ready to weather a hurricane, you might as well get it documented so you can receive the savings.
+You owe it to yourself to get the lowest insurance premiums.
+If your home is ready to weather a hurricane, you should get it documented so you can receive the savings.